Skip to main content

 Open

-Department of Housing and Urban Development 2.
-The Secretary of HUD should ensure that the Assistant Secretary for Community Planning and Development develops and implements a centralized process to monitor data in IDIS on the total number of units in completed projects for likely errors and provides additional instruction to grantees about inputting these data.
-(Recommendation 2)
+Department of Housing and Urban Development The Secretary of HUD should ensure that the Assistant Secretary for Community Planning and Development uses additional methods, such as formal notices and training, to enhance communication of the cost certification requirement to grantees.
+(Recommendation 3)

 Open